+Have you ever locked your keys in the car?
 You must use extreme caution when traveling with your children or pets in the car.
 From car seats to safety harnesses and seat belts, you must be aware of safety whenever you travel in your vehicle.
 Leaving your pet or child in your car unattended is a terrible, and possibly fatal, occurrence.
 Even in cooler conditions, children or pets are not safe.
 If you leave your child or your pet in the car or if they get locked in accidentally, it can lead to severe consequences and death.
-Find out what to do when you are locked out of the car with kids or pets inside.
+You should know who to call when you are locked out of the car with kids or pets inside.

-Heat stroke can occur quickly for pets.
-Dogs and cats aren’t able to sweat like humans can.
+Heatstroke can occur quickly for pets.
+Dogs and cats aren’t able to sweat as humans can.
 They pant to lower their body temperature as they exhale hot air and inhale cooler air.
 Inside a car, panting does no good because they are essentially recycling hot air.
 Coma, permanent brain damage, organ dysfunction, and death can happen to dogs whose normal body temperature rises even a few degrees.

 Of course, the best way to deal with locking or leaving a child or pet in the car is to prevent it from happening in the first place.

 It can be extremely stressful to observe the children or pets of someone else getting locked in the car.
-What can you do?
+What can you do if someone has locked their keys in the car?

 For a child, call for help immediately and have someone look for the parents.
 If you can’t find the parents, call 911 to report the incident.
 Try to calm the child and break the glass if the police advise you to.
 For a pet, gather information about the car and the license plate number.
 Next, notify other people in the nearest building.
 Have them page the owner of the car.
 Go back out and wait by the car to monitor the pet.
 If the owner doesn’t do anything or doesn’t appear, call animal control.
 Time is of the essence, so if animal control is unable to come immediately, call 911.
 You don’t want to leave the animal in danger longer than necessary.